 Dotted with meringue blossoms, this quirky cake has a 1960s feeling.
 Although flowers are traditional decorations for wedding cakes, these are a bit less formal than the usual piped or gum-paste posies.
-The cake is made with seven tiers coated with Swiss Meringue Buttercream and decorated with about four dozen Meringue Daisies.

 Cut foam board into rounds, one each of the following diameters: 18, 16, 14, 12, 10, 8, and 6 inches.
 Make Swiss meringue buttercream.
 Place the tiers on the corresponding-size foam-board rounds, and fill and frost each cake tier with the buttercream.